junxit/us-congress-bills-111/metadata.md

 - 2010-05-03 — Introduced in Senate
 - 2010-05-03 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S3038)
+- 2010-06-07 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S4627)
+- 2010-06-07 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S4627)
+- 2010-06-07 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S4627)
+- 2010-06-07 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S4627)